MiguelOteo/Telemedicine-Rest-API/README.md

 ## Project configuration and set-up

 ### 1. Tomcat installation
-A server is needed to run the RestAPI.\n
+A server is needed to run the RestAPI.
 You can download the tomcat server on the following link: https://tomcat.apache.org/download-90.cgi After downloading it unzip the file and place it on the path it better suits you on your PC.